Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 The predicted $\bar{M}_4(C,\bar{Q},\bar{S}_3)$ data from the proposed regression model satisfactorily reproduce the quasi-universal patterns observed across sequences of stellar models with fixed dimensionless angular momentum $\chi$, demonstrating good agreement with the test underlying data.
 In any case, it is important to note that as the spin increases, the universal nature of the discussed correlation tends to weaken, particularly for configurations with lower compactness.
 In addition, the $\bar{M}_4/\bar{S}_3-C$ relation is similarly well captured by the regression function (\ref{eq:M4_S3_hypersurface_fit}), with its predictive representations satisfactorily reproducing the data and exhibiting the same spin-dependent weakening at lower compactness.

 Next, we apply the SHAP method to interpret the predictions of the suggested ``deep'' EoS-insensitive parametrizations related to the $\bar{M}_4/\bar{S}_3$ and $\bar{M}_4$ fits.
-For the dataset consisting of rapidly rotating NS configurations with axial ratio $r_{\mathrm{pole}}/r_{\mathrm{eq}} \leq 0.94$, we use a subset $X^{'}_1$ which includes $10,000$ NS configurations with parameters $C\in[0.090,0.307],\chi\in[0.249,0.768], \bar{Q}\in[1.317,13.448],\bar{S}_3\in[1.742,28.910]$, to provide an interoperability of each model's predictions.
-For both models (\ref{eq:M4_S3_hypersurface_fit}) and (\ref{eq:M4_hypersurface_fit}), we assess how variations in the parameter space influence their expected outputs.
+For the dataset consisting of rapidly rotating NS configurations with axial ratio $r_{\mathrm{pole}}/r_{\mathrm{eq}} \leq 0.94$, we use a subset $X^{'}_1$ which includes $10,000$ NS configurations with parameters $C\in[0.090,0.307],\chi\in[0.249,0.768], \bar{Q}\in[1.317,13.448],\bar{S}_3\in[1.742,28.910]$, to provide interpretability of each model's predictions.
+For both models (\ref{eq:M4_S3_hypersurface_fit}) and (\ref{eq:M4_hypersurface_fit}), we assess how the chosen parameters can impact the associated expected outputs.
 The corresponding SHAP values, shown in Figures \ref{fig:M4_S3_shap_figs} and \ref{fig:M4_hypresurf_shap_figs}, highlight the contribution of the star's parameters to the models' inference.

 For the regression model defined in Eq. (\ref{eq:M4_S3_hypersurface_fit}), the SHAP analysis (Fig. \ref{fig:M4_S3_shap_figs}, top panel) reveals that each global parameter of the NS's ensemble can exert either a positive or negative influence on the estimator’s mean value.
 We see that the most (less) compact stars have a negative (positive) contribution.
-Notably, stars exhibiting greater quadrupole deformation tend to contribute positively to the prediction.
-Conversely, the most rapidly rotating NSs are associated with negative contributions, while those with lower rotation rates have a positive effect on the inference.
-The bottom panel of Fig. \ref{fig:M4_S3_shap_figs} presents the mean absolute SHAP values for each input feature, quantifying their average impact on the model’s predictions across the $X^{\prime}_1$ test subset.
+Notably, stars exhibiting larger quadrupole deformation tend to contribute positively relative to the model’s expected output.
+Conversely, the most rapidly rotating NSs are associated with negative SHAP attributions, whereas lower-spin configurations show positive ones.
+The bottom panel of Fig. \ref{fig:M4_S3_shap_figs} presents the mean absolute SHAP values for each input feature, quantifying their average impact across the $X^{\prime}_1$ test subset.
 The features $\chi$, $C$, and $\bar{Q}$ exhibit mean contributions of $1.20$, $1.11$, and $1.09$, respectively.
-The comparable magnitude of these contributions suggests a well-balanced sensitivity of the DL model (\ref{eq:M4_S3_hypersurface_fit}) to the input parameters, enabling robust and accurate inference of the $\bar{M}_4/\bar{S}_3$ across a wide range of stellar configurations.
+In this case, the average SHAP contributions of the physical features are found to be comparable.
+As shown in previous parametrizations, this is not always the case, but it can naturally occur when correlations within the universal parametrization, together with the way the trained model’s weights distribute importance across the inputs, lead to a more balanced SHAP contribution among features.
+Nevertheless, the model’s input parameters enable robust and accurate inference of $\bar{M}_4/\bar{S}_3$ across a wide range of stellar configurations.